Chemical and physical properties of zinc

 - selenide, sulfite, zinc arsenide;

-- ammonia complexes – formed from the interaction of zinc with ammonia solution;
+- ammonia complexes – formed by the interaction of zinc with an ammonia solution;

-- amphoteric compounds of zinc oxide and hydroxide – used for obtaining complexes of hydroxo-zincates.
+- amphoteric compounds of zinc oxide and hydroxide – used to obtain complexes of hydroxo-zincates.

 Zinc compounds are mostly used in organic synthesis.
 They are also used in industry as components of anti-corrosion agents, alloys, batteries, paints and varnishes.
 Zinc oxide is also used in medicine due to its anti-inflammatory and antibacterial effects.